gethugothemes/persian-hugo/exampleSite/content/about/_index.md

 <br>

 I worked in the coffeeshop/patissiere industry for several years and that was where my interest in food and product photography began.
-I realized the difference having good photos for your brand or business can make when I began meeting other business owners, and visiting new spots as I traveled.
-A lot of times the make or break decision in where I would eat or shop came down to the quality of the images on their social media.
+I realized the difference having good photos for your brand or business can make when I began meeting other business owners and visiting new spots as I traveled.
+A lot of times the make or break decision in where I would eat or shop came down to the quality of the images on their social media and how their brand came across thru that.
 I have always worked for small businesses and understand the passion and commitment that go into them, and having quality images and a quality web presence can help portray that.

 <br>